Connecting the dongle¶

 On the current firmware version (v1.2.x), the device enumerates with the Vendor_ID: 0x0483 and Product_ID: 0x5740

 Finding the VCP registered name¶

 The exact name of the registered virtual device depends on the system, but below is a guideline to find the new device for different OS:

-The exact name depends on the Linux distribution and number of VCP devices connected.
+The exact assigned port name depends on the Linux distribution and number of VCP devices connected.